deepthinagisetty-afk/AutomationFrameworkAssignment/Architecture.md

 # Framework Architecture

-Below is the architecture of the **selenium-testng-cucumber** framework:
+This document illustrates the architecture of the selenium-testng-cucumber automation framework.

 ```mermaid
 flowchart TB